FairwindsOps/insights-docs/docs/configure/cli/cli.md

 ---
 meta:
   - name: description
     content: "Fairwinds Insights | Documentation.
 The Fairwinds Insights CLI is a command-line tool for interacting with the API.
-Keep policies synced to Git repository."
+It can be used to push OPA policies and automation rules to Insights, and test/validate OPA policies offline."
 ---
 # CLI Utility

 The [Fairwinds Insights CLI](https://github.com/FairwindsOps/insights-cli) is a command-line tool for interacting with the Fairwinds Insights API.
-In particular, it makes it easy to manage policy-as-code, keeping your Insights policies synced to a Git repository.
+In particular, it makes it easy to manage Insights OPA policies and automation rules as code, and test/validate OPA policies offline.

 ## Installation
 ### Homebrew Tap